Dissipation-protected energy storage in interacting multilevel quantum batteries: Morris-Shore Transformation and Singular Value Decomposition (SVD)

 When SVD is applied to the jump matrix $M$ of dimensions $N_B \times N_A$, it is factorized as

 In this separation, the physical meanings of the matrices match as follows:

 The columns of the unitary matrix $V$ define orthonormal linear combinations of states within the upper manifold, representing the effective \textit{source states} that participate in dissipative transitions.
 Correspondingly, the columns of the matrix $U$ characterize the orthonormal basis of the lower manifold, acting as the designated \textit{target states} for these dissipative channels.
 Finally, the non-negative diagonal elements $\sigma_i$ of the matrix $\Sigma$ quantify the effective coupling strengths of each independent decay channel, thereby providing a complete characterization of the dissipative landscape.
+We note that this MS-type decomposition provides a natural basis to separate collective dissipative channels, a methodology sharing conceptual similarities with approaches used to distinguish local and global master equations in quantum thermal machines~\cite{Hofer2017}.
+It is worth underscoring that this MS-type formulation serves as a foundational notation and stands as a principal result of our paper.
 The key consequence of this decomposition is that each singular vector pair defines an independent dissipative pathway connecting one rotated upper state to one rotated lower state.
 If a singular value is exactly zero ($\sigma_i=0$), the corresponding upper-state combination is annihilated by the jump operator,

 and therefore does not decay through this dissipative block.
 These null vectors define the spectator states of the MS transformation.
-When such states are also eigenstates of $H_S$, they become exact dark states of the open-system dynamics \cite{Zlatanov2020, Finkelstein2019}.
+When such states are also eigenstates of $H_S$, they become exact dark states of the open-system dynamics~\cite{Zlatanov2020, Finkelstein2019}.
 Conversely, singular vectors with nonzero singular values define dissipative channels.
 Depending on their decay targets, these states may act as funnel or bright states, as classified below.